 Deep Lens’ cloud platform combines patient diagnosis and lab information and matches it to available and nearby clinical trials of treatments for which that patient is eligible.

-“The reason why we’ve constructed this unique business model is because too many patients are getting missed right now for trials and so they are not being presented with the options of the newest treatments,” says Dave Billiter, Deep Lens CEO and co-founder.
+“The reason why we’ve constructed this unique business model is because too many patients are getting missed right now for trials and so they are not being presented with the newest treatment options,” says Dave Billiter, Deep Lens CEO and co-founder.
 “We aim to change that.”